 - Increased opportunity – Retailers can expand their consumer base by selling their products and services online.

 In 2018, there really aren’t many downsides to owning a website, except that it requires some time and money to keep it up to date.
-You’ll also want your website to be secure, especially if you sell products and services or store customer information.
+You’ll also want to secure your website, especially if you sell products and services or store customer information.

 How to Create a Website